-The question how to guarantee that your students feel safe in yoga class is a hot and happening topic in the yoga scene – and with good reason!
+The question of how to help make sure that your students feel safe in a yoga class setting is a hot and happening topic in the yoga scene.
+And. with good reason!

 And last but not least, there is a prevailing myth that yoga is free from the risk of injuries.
 This is simply not true.
 Yoga requires the body to move in ways it does not usually do.
 New students have to become more flexible and stronger step by step.
 It is therefore important to pay careful attention to the prevention of injuries when a student comes to your class for the first time.

 As a yoga teacher, you should be aware of the effect the environment and your behavior might have on your students.
-How can you make new students feel safe in your yoga class?
+How can you make new students feel safe in your yoga class setting?
 And how can you keep them safe?
 Here’s a list of do’s and don’t s to create a physically and emotionally safe environment in your yoga classes.

 For new students, there is often a lot to learn.
-Instead of rushing into a sequence, slow down and invite the students to be mindful of their body, breath and mind.
-This is beneficial not only for beginners, but in general encourages self-awareness.
-Some gentle exercises to warm up are also a good idea to prevent injuries.
-And including a resting pose, such as child’s pose, in the beginning of your class is a good way to give the option of taking rest whenever needed.
+Instead of rushing into a sequence, slow down and invite the students to be mindful of their body, breath, and mind.
+This is beneficial not only for beginners but in general in a yoga class setting.
+It encourages self-awareness.
+Some gentle exercises to warm-up are also a good idea to prevent injuries.
+And including a resting pose, such as a child’s pose, at the beginning of your class is a good way to give the option of taking a rest whenever needed.
 If you are teaching an open class, you can talk to the new student before starting or name a few options while teaching.

 Read an example of how to teach functional versus aesthetic alignment: How to Practice Pigeon Pose for All Levels of Mobility

 In conclusion, making your students feel safe in yoga class includes different elements.
-Giving each student personal attention, acquainting new people with the environment and asking about injuries can help you to establish trust and clarity.
+Giving each student personal attention, acquainting new people with the environment, and asking about injuries can help you to establish trust and clarity.
 A calm and quiet environment creates safety in general.
 While teaching, focus on the prevention of injuries and respect boundaries in terms of touch.
 And finally, your own attitude as a teacher can be a tool to make students feel welcome and safe too.
 If you aren’t a trained psychologist, I’d advise you from calling your classes trauma-sensitive yoga classes.
 But even without it, the non-violence aspect is inherent in yogic philosophy and should be a given in any form of physical yoga practice too!
 Be compassionate and mindful, and don’t forget to enjoy!
-This will make students not only feel safe in your class, but confident as well.
+This will make students not only feel safe in your class but confident as well.